 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

 Liberia has a tropical climate, there’s hardly ever a shortage of rain and the heat and humidity are not lacking.
-Along the coast, temperatures range anywhere from 21 to 32 degrees while the inland tends to fare a tad warmer.
+Along the coast, temperatures range anywhere from 20 to 30 degrees Fahrenheit while the inland tends to fare a tad warmer.

 The monsoon season lasts from May to October.
 During the winter months, November through March, dust-laden winds blow inland.
 This sometimes causes respiratory problems for residents.

 - Monrovia – As the capital experiences a rainy season from late spring to early autumn, with continuing rains the rest of the year.
-The warmest times are from February to April reaching a high of up to 32 degrees.
+The warmest times are from February to April reaching a high of up to 30.

 How Safe Is Liberia?